 - 3.2.1.
-Distribution of dolphin sightings made during HKLR03 monitoring surveys conducted from June to August 2018 is shown in Figure 1.
-All sightings were made at the northwestern and southwestern ends of the North Lantau region, especially near the mouth of Deep Bay and the HKLR09 alignment (Figure 1).
-Only one sighting was made near Lung Kwu Chau, even though this area was frequented by dolphins throughout the construction monitoring period in the past several years (Figure 1). - 3.2.2.
-As consistently recorded in the previous monitoring quarters, the dolphins were completely absent from the central and eastern portions of North Lantau waters (Figure 1).
-Moreover, all dolphin sightings were located far away from the HKLR03 and HKBCF reclamation sites as well as along the alignment of Tuen Mun-Chek Lap Kok Link (TMCLKL) (Figure 1). - 3.2.3.
-Sighting distribution of dolphins during the present impact phase monitoring period (June-August 2018) was drastically different from the one during the baseline monitoring period (Figure 1).
-In the present quarter, dolphins have disappeared from the NEL region, which was in stark contrast to their frequent occurrence around the Brothers Islands, near Shum Shui Kok and in the vicinity of HKBCF reclamation site during the baseline period (Figure 1).
-The nearly complete abandonment of NEL region by the dolphins has been
+Distribution of dolphin sightings made during HKLR03 monitoring surveys conducted from June to August 2019 is shown in Figure 1.
+Two of the four dolphin groups were sighted near Black Point, while another two was sighted at the southwestern corner of NWL survey area, just to the south of the HKLR09 alignment (Figure 1). - 3.2.2.
+As consistently recorded in previous monitoring quarters, the dolphins were completely absent from the central and eastern portions of North Lantau waters (Figure 1).
+Moreover, all dolphin sightings were located very far away from the HKLR03 and HKBCF reclamation sites as well as along the alignment of Tuen Mun Chek Lap Kok Link (TMCLKL) (Figure 1). - 3.2.3.
+Sighting distribution of dolphins during the present impact phase monitoring period (June-August 2019) was drastically different from the one during the baseline monitoring period (Figure 1).
+In the present quarter, dolphins have disappeared from the NEL region, which was in stark contrast to their frequent occurrences around the Brothers Islands, near Shum Shui Kok and in the vicinity of HKBCF reclamation site during the baseline period (Figure 1).
+The nearly complete abandonment of NEL region by the dolphins has been consistently recorded in the past 25 quarters of HKLR03 monitoring, which has resulted in zero to extremely low dolphin encounter rates in this area.

-- consistently recorded in the past 21 quarters of HKLR03 monitoring, which has resulted in zero to extremely low dolphin encounter rates in this area. - 3.2.4.
-In NWL survey area, dolphin occurrence was also significantly different between the baseline and impact phase periods.
-During the present impact monitoring period, dolphins were seldom sighted here, and mainly at the northwestern and southwestern ends of the area, which was in stark contrast to their frequent occurrences throughout the area during the baseline period (Figure 1). - 3.2.5.
-Another comparison in dolphin distribution was made between the six quarterly periods of summer months in 2013-18 (Figure 2).
-Among the six summer periods, dolphins were regularly sighted in NWL waters in 2013 and 2014, but their usage there was dramatically reduced in the four subsequent summer periods, with their only occurrences mostly concentrated at the western end of the survey area (Figure 2).
-Moreover, in the summer of 2018, dolphins were rarely sighted within the Sha Chau and Lung Kwu Chau Marine Park, which was very different from the previous five summer periods (Figure 2).
+- 3.2.4.
+In NWL survey area, dolphin occurrence was also drastically different between the baseline and impact phase periods.
+During the present impact monitoring period, dolphins were rarely sighted there, and their distribution was restricted to the northwestern and southwestern corners of the North Lantau region, which was in stark contrast to their frequent occurrences throughout the area during the baseline period (Figure 1). - 3.2.5.
+Another comparison in dolphin distribution was made between the six quarterly periods of summer months in 2014-19.
+Among the six summer periods, dolphins were regularly sighted in NWL waters in 2014, but such usage was progressively reduced to very low levels in the five subsequent summer periods of 2015-19 (Figure 2).